Sightseeing with an Eye on Haunted Spots

 From the 1880s to around World War I, James John Hissey wrote fourteen books about his travels through Britain.
 Frequently, these travelogs include quick mentions of ghosts as the sightseer recounts local legends told in some of the spots he visits.
-But ghosts are mentioned so frequently throughout his books that Hissey seems to have been deliberately keeping a eye out for haunted houses.
+But ghosts are mentioned so frequently throughout his books that Hissey seems to have been deliberately keeping an eye on haunted houses.
 Or haunted inns.
-Or haunted castles.
-Or haunted streets or haunted hills.
+Or haunted castles or haunted streets or haunted hills.

 I saw a mysterious white figure coming quietly along; just when it had arrived between myself and the window I rushed at it with raised stick; I heard quite a human shriek and plainly saw two human feet beneath what I took to be a white sheet,—but, alas!
 I lost my balance and fell down to the bottom of the dry moat.
 I hurt myself somewhat, but so effectually did I scare that particular ghost, that he or she never appeared again, at any rate during my stay. . . .
 And that is the sole outcome of over twenty years’ hard ghost-hunting.